ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 To get Ansible to trust a Certificate Authority (CA) like AD CS, the issuer certificate of the CA can be exported as a PEM encoded certificate.
-This certificate can then be copied locally to the Ansible controller and used as a source of certificate validation, otherwise known as a CA chain.
+This certificate can then be copied locally to the Ansible control node and used as a source of certificate validation, otherwise known as a CA chain.

 The CA chain can contain a single or multiple issuer certificates and each